thdaquin/da-book-clurb/README.md

 ## The Good Life by Charles Guignon

 Reading Schedule:
-- First Meeting (Aug 10): the first third (beginning up to and including section 8 "Luther")
+- First Meeting: the first third (beginning up to and including section 8 "Luther")
-- Second Meeting (Aug 24): the second third (section 9 "Dostoyevsky" up to and including section 17 "Emerson")
+- Second Meeting: the second third (section 9 "Dostoyevsky" up to and including section 17 "Emerson")
-- Third Meeting (Sep 7): the last third (section 18 "Nietzsche" to the end)
+- Third Meeting: the last third (section 18 "Nietzsche" to the end)

 Purchase Links:
 - [Hackett (1999)](https://a.co/d/0bUf20O8)